upgautamvt/BlueSWAT/README.md

 ## Reference

-If you are interested in using our works for academic research, please cite the paper:

 ```
 @inproceedings{10.1145/3658644.3670397,
 author = {Che, Xijia and He, Yi and Feng, Xuewei and Sun, Kun and Xu, Ke and Li, Qi},